 How Do You Get Started?

 At a minimum, a will at any stage in your life should do the following: appoint a guardian if you have minor children, appoint an executor to administer your will when you die, and spell out specifically how you want your property distributed.

 The first step in deciding how you want your property distributed is gathering information.
-You'll need the at least the following for anyone named is your will (such as children, spouse, proposed guardians, executor, and other beneficiaries):
+You'll need the following for anyone named is your will—such as children, spouse, proposed guardians, the executor, and other beneficiaries:

 - Birth dates

 You will also need to keep some records of amounts of all debts, including mortgages, car loans, student loans, business loans, and credit card accounts.

 A list of assets, including detailed information about the following: